alantanlc/blog/posts/parsing-nested-data-structures/README.md

 ## Concatenated Null Checks

 In this method, we concatenate a list of null checks using `&&` condition.
-If the entire list of conditions is true, then it would be safe to get `levelFourName` in a string of getters.
+If the list of conditions is true, then it would be safe to get `levelFourName` using a string of getters.

 ```java
 public String getName(LevelOne levelOne) {